Typhoon Surigae: Meteorological history

-The nearby prevalence of dry air and upwelling of cold waters beneath the slow-moving typhoon caused its winds to slacken somewhat.
+By April 20, the prevalence of nearby dry air and upwelling of cold waters beneath the slow-moving typhoon caused its winds to decrease further.
 Some reorganization occurred when Surigae began to move north and away from the upwelled waters, with its large eye becoming less ragged; however, additional entrainment of dry air originating from the mid-troposphere over Luzon caused Surigae's structure to degrade further on April 21.
 Surigae turned northeast away from the Philippines later that day and weakened further, upon entering an environment with strong westerly winds in the upper troposphere.
-The once large and clear eye dissipated on April 22, leaving behind an increasingly-disheveled cluster of weakening showers and thunderstorms.
-Soon afterward, all the remaining convection was sheared to the east, as the storm moved over cooler waters.
+The once large and clear eye disappeared on April 22, leaving behind an increasingly-disheveled cluster of weakening showers and thunderstorms.
+Soon afterward, all of Surigae's remaining convection was sheared to the east, as the storm moved over cooler waters.
 As most of the remaining thunderstorms had dissipated, Surigae transitioned into a subtropical cyclone on April 23 due to interacting with an upper-level atmospheric trough as Surigae traversed a cold oceanic eddy.
-Late on April 24, the JTWC issued their final advisory on the system, as it was soon to complete its extratropical transition.
+Surigae began to undergo extratropical transition, a process it completed late on April 24, at which time the JTWC issued their final advisory on the system.
 The JMA declared that Surigae had become extratropical a few hours later.

-As an extratropical cyclone, Surigae began to undergo explosive cyclogenesis on April 26, with its central pressure falling 44 hPa (mbar; 1.3 inHg) within 24 hours, while rapidly tracking northeastward.
+As an extratropical cyclone, Surigae underwent explosive cyclogenesis on April 26, with its central pressure falling 44 hPa (mbar; 1.3 inHg) within 24 hours, while rapidly tracking northeastward.
 While located to the east of Hokkaido, the system's ten-minute maximum sustained winds reached 130 km/h at 18:00 UTC that day, and its central pressure bottomed out at 944 hPa (mbar; 27.88 inHg) six hours later.
-Late on April 27, Surigae's remnant started to weaken, while turning eastward.
-On the next day, the system's forward motion significantly slowed down.
+Late on April 27, Surigae's remnant started to weaken while turning eastward.
+The next day, the system's forward motion significantly slowed down.
 On April 30, Surigae underwent a center reformation, with the original center of low pressure dissipating, and a new low-pressure center forming shortly afterward, which quickly dominated the system.
-Afterward, Surigae's remnant continued moving eastward, while gradually weakening, before turning northeastward on May 1.
-On May 2, Surigae's remnant was absorbed into another extratropical cyclone, just south of the Alaskan Panhandle.